obajaber/obajaber.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am a Ph.D. student in the Computer Science Department at Virginia Tech, advised by [Dr. Bo Ji](https://people.cs.vt.edu/boji/) and [Dr. Peng Gao](https://people.cs.vt.edu/penggao/).
+I received my Ph.D. in Computer Science from Virginia Tech, where I was advised by [Dr. Bo Ji](https://people.cs.vt.edu/boji/) and [Dr. Peng Gao](https://people.cs.vt.edu/penggao/).
 My research interests broadly fall within the areas of system security and privacy, specifically on emerging computing platforms and complex systems, including recently proposed programmable switches and SmartNICs.
 Building upon this, I am particularly driven to develop secure, scalable, and intelligent primitives embedded within the network infrastructure, enhancing its security and robustness.

 Education
 =====